-Respondents will be provided with support throughout the process and may also access external counselling services through ACCESS EAP.
+Respondents will be provided with support throughout the process and may also access external counselling services through referral pathways provided by Caritas Australia.

 If you are the respondent, you will be told what the complaint is about (the subject matter) to enable you to respond appropriately.
 Where relevant you will have an opportunity to provide additional information and name other sources who may verify this information.